digital-archives/HISTGA1011/assignments/final/paper_structure.md

 **Appendices**

-- End-user experience mockup: To support your Front-end experience/user personas narrative, create a mockup that describes how a user will search, browse, and eventually come to a single record in your digitized collection.
+- **End-user experience mockup:** To support your Front-end experience/user personas narrative, create a mockup that describes how a user will search, browse, and eventually come to a single record in your digitized collection.
 Use this mockup to point out key features and functionality provided by your access portal.
 You should also think critically about how users might drill down into various representation hierarchies.
-For example, a digitized book may contain multiple scanned pages.
+For example, a digitized audio cassette tape may be associated with one or multiple digital files (one file for Side A, another for Side B, or representing different tracks on multi-track tapes, etc).
 How will the user understand each pages’ relation to one another?
-What about digitized audio, where sometimes content is contained on a Side A vs a Side B: how will the user understand each track’s relationship to one another?

-- Workflow diagram To support your End-to-end workflow narrative, create/devise a workflow diagram that identifies various stages, individual processes, stakeholders, hard/software, decision points, and termination/loop points.
+- **Workflow diagram:** To support your End-to-end workflow narrative, create/devise a workflow diagram that identifies various stages, individual processes, stakeholders, hard/software, decision points, and termination/loop points.
 We will discuss in class available tools and review examples that will be helpful for you when creating your own diagram, but note that if you wish, you can draw/sketch this out by hand or use a program like Google Slides or Draw.